Reality TV: Survival Style

-Life Below Zero is a documentary television series which illustrates the daily and seasonal activities of subsistence hunters as they make their living in remote areas of Alaska.
-Produced by BBC Worldwide the show airs on the National Geographic Channel.
+Life Below Zero is a documentary television series that illustrates the daily and seasonal activities of subsistence hunters as they make their living in remote areas of Alaska.
+Produced by BBC Worldwide, the show airs on the National Geographic Channel.

-You can stream all 10 seasons on the National Geographic Channel.
+You can stream all ten seasons on the National Geographic Channel.

 The Last Alaskans